freenas/freenas-docs/userguide/storage.rst

   including ZIL and SLOG, are encrypted if the underlying disks are encrypted.
 Swap data on disk is always encrypted.

-  .. warning:: Data stored in Cache (L2ARC) drives is not encrypted.
-     Do not use Cache (L2ARC) with encrypted volumes.
+* Cache (L2ARC) drives are encrypted when the attached pool is encrypted.
+Each individually attached Cache (L2ARC) drive adopts the pool encryption when that pool is created.

 * At present, there is no one-step way to encrypt an existing, unencrypted volume.
 Instead, the data must be backed up, the